higlass/higlass-manage/README.md

 ## Development

-The following is a list of handy command then developing HiGlass:
+The following is a list of handy commands when developing HiGlass:

 - **Start locally built docker image**: